abigailkerr/thompsondocs/docs/source/Monthly Status Report (MSR).rst

 Monthly Status Report (MSR)
 #############################

-Each group member must submit a MSR *by the first of each month*.
+Each graduate student group member must submit a MSR *by the first of each month*.

 .. note::
   The contents of this page are adapted from the document "Monthly Status Report (MSR) written by Prof. Ward H. Thompson.